jjvanzon/Circular-Language-Spec/broader-view/expression/alternative-media.md

 Operators:

 J Data Information Language is an alternative notation used inside Symbol code.
-Does it therefore consist of operator functions?
+Might it therefore consist of operator functions?
 And is that then the first operator that is about a more non textual notation a a more graphical one?

 ### Other ideas